-Under the 2014 Omnibus Incentive Plan, each member of the Board of Directors who is neither an officer nor an employee of the Company and who is elected at an annual meeting of stockholders receives an annual retainer for serving as a director.
+Under the 2014 Omnibus Incentive Plan, each member of the Board of Directors who is neither an officer nor an employee of Sealed Air and who is elected at an annual meeting of stockholders receives an annual retainer for serving as a director.
 The Board sets the amount of the annual retainer prior to the Annual Meeting based on the recommendation of the Nominating and Corporate Governance Committee.

 The 2014 Omnibus Incentive Plan gives the Board the flexibility to set annual retainers based on a fixed number of shares of common stock, a fixed amount of cash, or a combination of shares of common stock and cash.
-In late 2014, based on peer company data provided by Cook & Co., the Nominating and Corporate Governance Committee recommended and the Board approved 2015 annual retainers in the amount of (i) \$160,000 payable in shares of common stock and \$136,000 payable in cash (or in shares of common stock at the election of the Chairman of the Board) for the independent Chairman of the Board, and (ii) \$100,000 payable in shares of common stock and \$85,000 payable in cash (or in shares of common stock at the election of each director) for each other non-employee director.
+In late 2015, based on peer company data provided by FW Cook, the Nominating and Corporate Governance Committee recommended and the Board approved 2016 annual retainers in the amount of (i) \$184,000 payable in shares of common stock and \$144,000 payable in cash (or in shares of common stock at the election of the Chairman of the Board) for the independent Chairman of the Board, and (ii) \$115,000 payable in shares of common stock and \$90,000 payable in cash (or in shares of common stock at the election of each director) for each other non-employee director.
+In October 2016, based on peer company data provided by FW Cook, the Nominating and Corporate Governance Committee recommended and the Board approved an increase of the 2016 annual retainer for the independent Chairman of the Board to \$190,000 payable in shares of common stock and \$190,000 payable in cash (or in shares of common stock at the election of the Chairman of the Board).
 The chair of the Audit Committee received an annual fee of \$25,000, and other members of the Audit Committee received annual fees of \$10,000.
-The chair of the Nominating and Corporate Governance Committee received an annual fee of \$15,000, and other members of the Nominating and Corporate Governance Committee received annual fees of \$15,000.
-The chair of the Compensation Committee received an annual fee of \$20,000, and other members of the Committee received annual fees of \$15,000.
-The chair of the Compensation Committee received an annual fee of \$20,000, and other members of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000, and other members of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair of the Compensation Committee received an annual fee of \$20,000.
-The chair o
+The chair of the Nominating and Corporate Governance Committee received an annual fee of \$15,000, and other members of the Nominating and Corporate Governance Committee received annual fees of \$7,500.
+The chair of the Compensation Committee received an annual fee of \$20,000, and other members of the Compensation Committee received annual fees of \$10,000.
+Committee fees are paid in quarterly installments in cash.